-This month we are staying in a rural location near Damascus, Virginiathe Commonwealth of Virginia is a state in the Mid-Atlantic and Southeastern regions of the United States, between the Atlantic Coast and the Appalachian Mountains..
+This month we are staying in a rural location near Damascus, Virginia.
 This is the farthest south in Old Dominion we’ve ventured.
 Known as “Trail Town USA”, Damascus, Virginia is famous for the three major trails that can be accessed from the town’s main street.
 We are staying across the street from the Creeper Trail, but the Appalachian Trail, Iron Mountain Trail, and many others are right nearby.

 On our first morning here we went out to scout for sounds to field record and soon realized we had another field recording opportunity involving birds right outside our door in Virginia.